requests-cache/requests-cache/docs/user_guide.rst

     >>> session.get('http://httpbin.org/get', params={'auth-token': 'D9FAEB3449D3'})

-In addition to allowing the cache to ignore these parameters when fetching cached results, these parameters will also be removed from the cache data.
+In addition to allowing the cache to ignore these parameters when fetching cached results, these parameters will also be removed from the cache data, including in the request headers.
 This makes ``ignored_parameters`` a good way to prevent key material or other secrets from being saved in the cache backend.

 Request Headers
 ~~~~~~~~~~~~~~~